jaykdoe/infranodus/README.md

 #### Run directly on your machine
-To use this software you should install Neo4J 3.0 on your local computer.
+To use this software you should install Neo4J 3.3.9 on your local computer (up to 3.5 is supported).
-To install Neo4J on a Mac use homebrew (see [Neo4J instructions here](http://www.neo4j.org/download)).
+To install Neo4J on a Mac use homebrew (see [Neo4J instructions here](http://www.neo4j.org/download)) or you can also set up a cloud Neo4J instance on AWS or their own cloud service.
 For settings, check out [How to Set Up Neo4J for InfraNodus](https://github.com/noduslabs/infranodus/wiki/Neo4J-Database-Setup).
 You may also find [other wiki pages](https://github.com/noduslabs/infranodus/wiki/_pages) interesting, especially [Neo4J installation guide](https://github.com/noduslabs/infranodus/wiki/Upgrading-Your-Neo4J-Database-from-2.x-to-3.x) – the section on setting up indexes and installing APOC plugin.